Coronal energy input and dissipation in a solar active region 3D MHD model: Energy input viewed at large

 \subsection{Contribution to the temperature}

-The question of whether the viscous heating has a significant impact on the overall temperature stratification remains.
+\graphreduced{AR_core_heating_particle_profile}{heating_particle_profile}{ Similar to \fig{heating_profile}, but for the heating per particle.
+Horizontal averages of Ohmic (red) and viscous heating per particle (blue) versus height.
+The dotted curves indicate the maximum values at each height, while the solid lines show the corresponding mean value.
+Overplotted is the height profile of the maximum temperature (green dash-dotted).
+The different FOVs are symbolized as line styles and are given in brackets in the legend.} The question of whether the viscous heating has a significant impact on the overall temperature stratification remains.
 To address this question, one must also consider the plasma density at the places where the heating occurs in order to understand how much this volumetric heating can increase the local temperature.
 We show this in \firstfig{heating_particle_profile} by looking at the Ohmic and viscous heating rates per particle.
 We find that the mean Ohmic heating per particle (red) dominates over the viscous heating (blue) already for the full FOV (dashed lines) from a height of 8\unit{Mm} upwards.

-\graph{AR_core_heating_particle_profile}{heating_particle_profile}{ Similar to \fig{heating_profile}, but for the heating per particle.
-Horizontal averages of Ohmic (red) and viscous heating per particle (blue) versus height.
-The dotted curves indicate the maximum values at each height, while the solid lines show the corresponding mean value.
-Overplotted is the height profile of the maximum temperature (green dash-dotted).
-The different FOVs are symbolized as line styles and are given in brackets in the legend.}

-When restricting the FOV to the hot AR core loops SL\,1--3 (solid lines in \fig{heating_particle_profile}), we see a significant increase of the Ohmic heating per particle in the heights between 5 and 40\unit{Mm}, where these loops are located.
+When restricting the FOV to the hot AR core loops \mbox{SL\,1--3} (solid lines in \fig{heating_particle_profile}), we see a significant increase of the Ohmic heating per particle in the heights between 5 and 40\unit{Mm}, where these loops are located.
 We also see a slight increase of the viscous heating per particle at these heights, but in the upper corona the viscous heating per particle remains roughly unchanged.
 Above the smaller hot AR core FOV, the Ohmic heating clearly dominates over the viscous heating by a factor of 10 and more up to a height of roughly 30\unit{Mm}.
 Furthermore, in this region the mean of the Ohmic heating per particle (red solid line) also reaches over any local maximum of the viscous heating (blue dotted line).
 In the upper corona above 50\unit{Mm}, we see the same tendency as in \fig{heating_profile}, namely that the Ohmic heating per particle significantly drops below the viscous heating for the restricted FOVs, while this is not the case for the full FOV (dashed lines).

 The viscous heating can gain dominance over the Ohmic heating above hot closed-field regions that are strongly heated by Ohmic dissipation.
 We see that the viscous heating is slightly increased above the crossing point of Ohmic and viscous heating compared to the full box FOV, while it is slightly decreased below this crossing point.
 In contrast to the restricted FOV, the global mean viscous heating profile has a rather constant scale height above 20\unit{Mm}.
 This behavior of the viscous heating could be explained by downflows from the upper corona that are disturbed by the magnetically closed AR core.
 Above 80\unit{Mm} the height profiles of the Ohmic heating per particle dominate again over those of the viscous heating with a factor larger than 2.